Narrandera

 Narrandera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Narrandera, as per the latest Census evaluation, 93.9% of dwellings were houses while 6.1% consisted of semi-detached, apartments, and other dwellings.
-This compares to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Narrandera stood at 39.5%, similar to Non-Metro NSW.
-The remaining dwellings were either mortgaged (32.4%) or rented (28.2%).
-The median monthly mortgage repayment was $1,083, lower than the Non-Metro NSW average of $1,733.
-The median weekly rent in Narrandera was recorded at $210, compared to Non-Metro NSW's $330.
-Nationally, Narrandera's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Narrandera, as per the latest Census, 93.9% of dwellings were houses, with the remaining 6.1% being semi-detached, apartments, or other types.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Narrandera was 39.5%, similar to Regional NSW, with mortgaged dwellings at 32.4% and rented ones at 28.2%.
+The median monthly mortgage repayment in Narrandera was $1,083, lower than Regional NSW's average of $1,733.
+Median weekly rent in Narrandera was $210, compared to $330 in Regional NSW.
+Nationally, Narrandera's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing